-It is a time to enjoy the long summer months doing things with our families.
-I’ve been working on our summer schedule the last couple of weeks and been looking for fun and frugal activities that we can do together this summer.
+It is a time to enjoy the long summer months by doing things with our families.
+I’ve been working on our summer schedule for the last couple of weeks and have been looking for fun and frugal activities that we can do together this summer.

 Knowing that I don’t have a lot of summers left with our boys I have been very intentional with my planning.
 I decided to include our sons in the planning process and it’s been fun to hear the different things they would like to do this summer.

 They have come up with some great ideas that I wouldn’t have thought of.

 In order to keep track of everything we will be doing this summer, we decided to make 4 different lists that will later serve us as a keepsake when we are done.

 We also made sure that we made our lists short so we wouldn’t get overwhelmed and feel defeated if we didn’t get everything on our list done this summer.